alarisnu/7dof_arm_tracker/README.md

 6. Magdwick algorithm needs some time to converge.
 Wait until it converges and initialize it with `rostopic pub /initialize std_msgs/String "data: 'init'" -1`
 7. Done.

 Note: Depending on presense of metal in the environment, which disturbs magnetometer, the algorithm will give shifted quaternions.
-Tune orientation by playing with quaternions in **controller_node.py**.
+Tune orientation by playing with quaternions in **controller_node.py** lines 24-46.